Apple’s iOS 14 beta is causing problems for testers. Some of these issues are minor, others are far more problematic.

 If you can’t stand iOS 14 beta’s performance on your device, you can drop back down to iOS 13.
 This could help return your device to a normal state.

 Apple is currently signing on iOS 13.7.
 Unfortunately, the company has stopped signing on iOS 13.6.1 and older versions of iOS which means you can’t drop back to any of those.

 If you decide you want to move your iPhone back to stable software, we’ve released a downgrade guide that will take you through the entire process.

 Apple will periodically release new versions of iOS 14.
 New iOS 14 betas will bring bug fixes, but they’ll also bring problems of their own.

 The company typically releases new beta software every other week and then every week once we get closer to the Gold Master and final release.
 New betas are usually released around 10AM Pacific.

-The final version of iOS 14 should arrive in September or October after the company confirms new iPhones.
+The final version of iOS 14 should arrive in late September or in October after the company confirms the 2020 iPhones.

 This article may contain affiliate links.
 Click here for more details.